spiffaz/MongoAtlas/modules/mongodb_atlas/project/README.md

 }
 ```

-In the example above, replace `"./project"` with the actual source path of your MongoDB Atlas Project Terraform module.
+Replace `"./project"` with the actual source path of your MongoDB Atlas Project Terraform module.
 Customize the module configuration and other variables as needed.

 ## Example Configuration